sib-swiss/RNAseq-introduction-training/docs/days/mapping.md

 	From the [manual](https://raw.githubusercontent.com/alexdobin/STAR/master/doc/STARmanual.pdf).
 Refer to it for more details

 	 * `--runMode genomeGenerate` : running STAR in index generation mode
-	 * `--genomeDir </path/to/genomeDir>` : output fodler for the index
+	 * `--genomeDir </path/to/genomeDir>` : output folder for the index
-	 * `--genomeFastaFiles </path/to/genome/fasta1>` : chromosomes sequences fasta file (can be several files)
+	 * `--genomeFastaFiles </path/to/genome/fasta1>` : chromosome sequences fasta file (can be several files)
 	 * `--sjdbGTFfile </path/to/annotations.gtf>` : annotation gtf file
 	 * `--runThreadN <NumberOfThreads>` : number of threads to run on
 	 * `--sjdbOverhang <ReadLength-1>` : length of the genomic sequence around the annotated junctions to be used in constructing the splice junctions database.
 Ideally : read length - 1.

-	 Additionally, because the genome is so small here (we only use the muitochondrial chromosome afterall), you will need the following advanced option:
+	 Additionally, because the genome is so small here (we only use the mitochondrial chromosome afterall), you will need the following advanced option:

 	 * `--genomeSAindexNbases 5` : must be scalled to `min(14, log2(GenomeLength)/2 - 1)`, so 5 in our case